logan-montellimard-braga/hunch/README.md

 is on the same file system location than the expression on the right side.
 + `*` stands for "repeat" or "times".
 It means that the expression at one side of the operator is repeated as many times as the number on the other side.
 + `=` stands for "copy from" or "template".
-It means that the file on the left side should be copied from the file on the right side, instead of being created empty.
+It means that the file or directory on the left side should be copied from the file or directory on the right side, instead of being created empty.
+An error is raised if a file template is used for a directory, and conversely.
 + `_?NAME` stands for "take from" or "external source".
 It means that the name of the entry is not currently determined, but will be drawn from the external source "NAME" passed as argument.